anonhunter/LFi-Scanner/README.md

 Professional, low-false-positive LFI & Path Traversal scanning framework — an async, proxyable, configurable Python template for authorized security testing of file endpoints.

-> **Important:** Only use this tool against systems you have explicit, written authorization to test.
-This repository intentionally does not ship evasive bypass payloads or exploitation modules.

 ## Features
 - Async scanning with configurable concurrency